josevcm/nfc-laboratory/README.md

 defaultHeight=760
 ```

-Stores the status of the sale and controls, nothing very interesting.
+Stores the status of the window and controls, nothing very interesting.

 ```
 [decoder]